Why is the Fediverse on so many separate servers?

 The Fediverse is decentralised for many reasons:

 • It empowers the user.
-If the people running a Fedi server do something bad, users can move their accounts to a different Fedi server without losing their followers.
+If the people running a server do something bad, users can move their accounts to a different server without losing their followers.
 This discourages server owners from doing anything bad in the first place, and gives users lots of options if the worst happens.

 • It lets anyone start their own server, even non-technical people (click here to find out how ⧉).
 The simplicity of a small server means it only costs about $8 per month from a managed hosting company which does all the technical stuff for you ⧉.